Sophie Watts: Resignation from STX

-Talent Ventures
+Ventures

 Following her departure from STX, Watts continued to advise the studio while also speaking globally about the entrepreneurial value of celebrity-partnered ventures that are “powered by but not constricted to” premium content.
-She has subsequently built multiple talent-driven companies, including a globally-successful sports ecosystem with Mike Tyson that combined a live sports show with music entertainment, a premium docuseries, and owned-and-controlled consumer products.
+She has subsequently built multiple ventures, including a globally-successful sports ecosystem with Mike Tyson that combined a live sports show with music entertainment, a premium docuseries, and owned-and-controlled consumer products.
 Watts produced the live event itself, which included a fight between Mike Tyson and Roy Jones Jr. (billed as Mike Tyson vs. Roy Jones Jr.), at the Staples Center in November 2020, and which became the highest selling PPV event of the year and ranks in the Top-10 for PPV purchased events of all-time.
 In 2020, Watts was widely recognized by publications including USA Today as being “one of the two powerhouse women” responsible for Tyson's return to the ring.

 Investments

-Watts has advised, consulted on corporate strategy, and led capital fundraising efforts for multiple media and media-related ventures, including the virtual product placement company Ryff, the streaming platform Mansa, and the web3 creative agency Metacurio, which has over 70 globally-recognized clients.
-Her holdings are maintained under SW Companies (SWC), of which she is Founder and CEO.
-A prolific investor and serial entrepreneur, Watts has over a dozen portfolio companies under SWC.
+Watts has advised, consulted on corporate strategy, and led capital fundraising efforts for multiple media and tech-related ventures, including the AI-driven virtual product placement company Ryff, the streaming platform Mansa, and the AI-humanizing enterprise Soul Machines.
+She has also worked with talent including NBA superstar Russell Westbrook, soccer legend Ronaldinho, and boxing champion Floyd Mayweather.
+Her holdings are maintained under SW Group (SWG), of which she is Founder and CEO.